 - Identify and define 2-3 strengths (e.g., forms of knowledge, values, skills, perspectives) that you bring to the learning community we are creating.
-You can view this site to spark ideas about potential individual character strengths you want to highlight. - Clarify 2-3 things you would like to get out of your experience in this course. - Explain how you might leverage your strengths and desires from the previous two prompts to engage and contribute to the larger learning community in the course (including the larger class and/or your final project group).
+You can view this site to spark ideas about potential individual character strengths you want to highlight. - Clarify 2-3 things you would like to get out of your experience in this course. - Explain how you might leverage your strengths and desires from the previous two prompts to engage and contribute to the larger learning community in the course.